notkarol/eatervc/README.md

 # eatervc

 This repository contains the code and data for replicating the paper entited "An Embodied Approach for Evolving Robust Visual Classifiers"

+Additionally, the talk given at GECCO 2015 can be found in the following link.
+Please be sure to enable captions as the audio can be hard to hear. https://www.youtube.com/watch?v=YKW8ZJPxBlQ

 All images and LaTeX files used to generate the PDF are included in the latex folder of this repository.